programminghistorian/jekyll/en/lessons/iiif-images-and-manifests-github.md

 - [ImageMagick](https://imagemagick.org/download/)
 - [libvips](https://www.libvips.org/install.html)

 [Homebrew](https://en.wikipedia.org/wiki/Homebrew_(package_manager)) is a [package manager](https://perma.cc/M9NW-MBWU) that makes installing software easier and safer.
-Package managers are helpful because they identify, check for, and install dependencies or softwares required for another piece of software to run, allow you to update software in a single command, and ensure that the software you are downloading has been vetted.
+Package managers are helpful because they identify, check for, and install dependencies or software required for another piece of software to run, allow you to update software in a single command, and ensure that the software you are downloading has been vetted.
 Keeping your software updated also avoids security vulnerabilities.
 Package managers download software into discrete locations on your system, avoiding conflicts with existing files and structures of your operating system.
 They also allow you to upgrade or uninstall software in bulk using a single command.

 When downloading software from the web, be sure to only click on official links from the developer (such as the hyperlinks included above).
 Make sure to check any relevant installation instructions for your operating system (Windows, Mac, or Linux), and to download the appropriate file.